 There are some obstacles for AM to overcome before it can reach its full production potential and these are well known.

-The two biggest problem are Cost and repeatability.
+The two biggest problems are Cost and repeatability.
 What has been noticeable has been the shift towards jetting technologies.
 Companies such as Xjet, Digital metal, HP and Desktop metal were at TCT showing their Jetting technologies and receiving a lot of interest.

 This is because Jetting provides a huge reduction in the cost of the machine and in Increase in speed making parts significantly cheaper.
-However the repeatability has yet to be proven and I no way see Jetting as an end to laser based technologies.
+However, the repeatability has yet to be proven and I no way see Jetting as an end to laser-based technologies.

 The end of the supply chain?

 One of the likely impacts of 3D printing will be an overall decline in world trade.
 A recent report by ING claimed that 3D printing will make over $6 trillion of goods within the next 40 years, but as a consequence, is likely to wipe out 25% of world trade by 2060.
 With parts being constructed locally, perhaps mass customisation will become more common.
-Will this have a negative impact on business?
+Will this have a negative impact on the business?
 We don’t think so.